AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 -CMS made simple is being used to run the website -Lets search for CMS exploits

-I originally tested the script found on exploitdb and within Kali's searchsploit directory for a possible SQL injection.
+I tested and played around the CMS made simple exploit found on exploitdb as well as within Kali's searchsploit (exploit) directory for a possible SQL injection.
--ran script with -u http://xxxx argument --crack and -w (tried without --crack) - no success - did not work

 Eventually found an alternate exploit script on GitHub for CMS made simple vulnerability This exploit Worked!